ldstreet/PlayDocs/README.md

 You can use PlayDocs both as a commandline tool or as a framework in your own code.

 ### As a commandline tool...
-Here is the basic command for generating a readme via a Playground:
+Here is the basic command for generating a markdown file via a Playground:
 ```
 playdocs convert ./MyPlayground.playground
 ```